ofiscal/tax.co/markdown/some-income-and-tax-definitions.md

   "tax, ss, salud, employer"
   "tax, ss, solidaridad"

-and call the result "tax, ss". ("independiente" comes from a single variable in the ENPH, P6430, for which 1-3 mean "asalariado" and 4-5 mean independiente.
+and call the result "tax, ss".
+("independiente" comes from a single variable in the ENPH, P6430, for which 1-3 mean "asalariado" and 4-5 mean independiente.)

 Pension income, like dividend income, is a single variable in the ENPH:
-"P7500S2A1" : "income, month : pension : age | illness"
+"P7500S2A1" : "income, month : pension : age | illness",
+later renamed to "income, pension".